open5e/open5e/source/monsters/tome-of-beasts/O/oozasis.rst

 growing in it has a dream (as the spell, save DC 16) the next time it sleeps.
 In this dream, the oozasis places a compulsion to carry out some activity as a torrent of images and sensations.
-When the creature awakens, it is affected by a geas spell (save DC 16, cast as a 7th-level spell) in addition to the effects of dream.
+When the creature awakens, it is affected by a :ref:`srd:geas` spell (save DC 16, cast as a 7th-level spell) in addition to the effects of dream.